 The knee is comprised tibiofemoral joint and patellofemoral joint.

-Knee joint is a modified hinge joint with gliding function too.
+The knee joint is a modified hinge joint with gliding function too.
 It has got six degrees of freedom

 - 3 rotations